 There isn’t anything quite like a ripped abdomen to give a person that chiselled look.
-You think of a fit body, and well-defined abs is what immediately comes to the mind.
+You think of a fit body, and well-defined abs are what immediately comes to the mind.
 But how exactly do you go about getting that enviable 6-pack?
 Do you get it by pushing through a 1,000 crunches?
 Doing lots of cardio?
 Do you have to starve yourself?
 Let’s find out.

 Actually, you already have a set of ab muscles!
 Everyone does.
 The abdominal muscles are paired and run parallel along your abdomen, separated by a band of connective tissues down the middle.
 When you hear people talk about building their core strength, they are largely referring to the abdominal muscles.

-For most people, this muscle group is really small and weak, and usually covered with lots of fat.
+For most people, this muscle group is really small and weak and usually covered with lots of fat.
 In order to make it visible, you need to build the size of this muscle group and get rid of the fat covering it.

 How to Get the Fat Off your Abs